 Section 16(a) of the Exchange Act requires our directors, executive officers, and any person beneficially owning more than 10% of our common stock to file reports concerning their ownership of our equity securities with the SEC.
-Based solely on a review of the forms filed electronically with the SEC during Fiscal 2022 and on written representations that no Form 5 was required to be filed, we believe that, during Fiscal 2022, all of our directors, executive officers, and persons who beneficially owned more than 10% of our common stock timely complied with the Section 16(a) filing requirements, except for one inadvertent late filing of a Form 4 by Mr. Diamond.
+Based solely on a review of the forms filed electronically with the SEC during Fiscal 2023 and on written representations that no Form 5 was required to be filed, we believe that, during Fiscal 2023, all of our directors, executive officers, and persons who beneficially owned more than 10% of our common stock timely complied with the Section 16(a) filing requirements, except for the following late Form 4 filings: (i) a Form 4 by Mr. Pearse filed on November 13, 2023 reporting transactions that occurred on November 2, 2023; (ii) a Form 4 by Ms. Nelson filed on November 13, 2023 reporting transactions that occurred on November 13, 2023 reporting transactions that occurred on November 13, 2023 reporting transactions that occurred on April 4, 2023 reporting transactions that occurred on March 17, 2023.